Coping With Depression

 3. Connect with others

-• Connect with your community or online groups.
+• Connect with your community or online support groups – Find encouragement and shared experiences with others on similar journeys.

-Spending time with your loved ones and community will help you gain a sense of belonging and purpose and boost your well-being.
+Spending time with your loved ones and engaging with your community can give you a deep sense of belonging and purpose, while significantly boosting your emotional well-being.

 4. Manage stress